kyclark/gitbook-metagenomics/problem_set.md

 # Problem Set

+Be sure to check out https://github.com:kyclark/abe487.git for the tests!

 # Clean sequences

 Write a bash script to clean up some raw sequence.

 # Create a FASTA file

-Given an input file of sequences, one-per-line, create a FASTA-formatted file.
+Create a script called "txt2fasta.pl6" that accepts an input file of sequences, one-per-line, and emits FASTA-formatted sequences.
+Sequence IDs should be an incrementing integer value starting at 1.
 Extra credit: block the sequences to a maximum column width, default 50.

 # FASTA stats